 SUNDAY CHURCH SCHOOL:

-Our Summer Sunday Church School has begun!
+Our Summer Sunday Church School is in its final month!
 The summer program enables us to build on our Religious Education Ministry.
 Divine Services will begin at 8:30 a.m. and Summer Sunday Church School at 9:30 a.m.
 The students will attend the Divine Liturgy first and should sit with their class in the front pews.
 In this way, those prepared to receive Holy Communion will come forward, following the Acolytes and the Choir members, and then go their class.

 GREEK FOOD FESTIVAL - 2017

 Preparations for the 2017 Greek Food Festival have already begun!
 We pray that everyone will offer their support to this year’s GFF Committee.
 Our chairperson for this year is Tony Gavrilis and the co-chairman is Maria Skordos-Moore.

 Last Sunday, we held our annual Greek Food Festival Kickoff Luncheon.
 Thus far, we have raised $16,020.00 in donations to offset the cost of the 2017 GFF.
 Donations are still being accepted and appreciate your support.

 We have already begun to distribute tickets to be sold prior to the Festival.
 Please contact Bessie Grillos or the Church Offices so that you may sell the tickets to your co-workers, neighbors and friends.
 Your help in pre-selling tickets guarantees the success of our annual Greek Food Festival.